How to Become a Google Street View Trusted Photographer

 Once becoming a trusted photographer, one has a competitive advantage against other panoramic photographers in the area.
 When your work is utilized, your clients’ SEO ranking might also receive a boost upwards in local searches; your tours are hosted by Google free of charge, and thereby becoming reliable and hassle-free; your placement upon Googles ‘Photographers for Hire’ directory of trusted street view photographers will also raise your profile and ability to get work.
 This directory includes a link to your website and listing of a contact phone number.

-Things you are able to do once you are accredited as a Google Street View Trusted Photographer include:
+Things you are able to do once you are accredited as a Google Maps Street View Trusted Photographer include:

 1. Use the Trusted badge and branding elements, offer professional photo spheres as one of your business services;